 We humans are fairly-strict diurnal creatures – we adapt to a set rhythm of sleep, and we have minimums and maximums in the temperature, humidity, brightness, noise levels, and time we can properly sleep.
 Any fluctuation or change usually results in the inability to sleep properly, because these changes signal our body to awaken, like an internal alarm clock.
 A general rule states that it takes about a day to adjust for each hour of time difference.

+Not sleeping well?
+No worries; getting great sleep doesn’t have to be an unachievable dream.
 Here are the best tips and advice for sleeping well no matter what the situation is.

 Sleeping Well When Traveling to Another Time Zone/Jet Lag

-Take Melatonin – When traveling to a different time zone, out body’s internal clocks are initially still set on the previous time zone.
-Melatonin, often wrongly assumed to be a sleeping pill, helps to cue the body of the change in time.
+Take Melatonin – When traveling to a different time zone, our body’s internal clocks are initially still set on the previous time zone.
+Melatonin, often wrongly assumed to be a sleeping pill, helps to cue the body about the change in time.
 It helps the body regulate day and night cycles for sleep, and our body actually produces melatonin itself.
 Less melatonin is produced during light, while more is produced in the darker hours; taking a pill will help your body adjust to the difference faster.

 Get Some Sunlight – Light is the biggest factor in the body’s natural sleep cycle, so getting fresh sunlight in the morning will help your body adjust faster.
 In the same sense, stay away from bright lights, or gradually reduce them, as it reaches the hour that you aim to sleep by.
 You can also fake it, in a sense, by turning on all the lights and opening the shades in the morning.